Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 In order to describe the scattering problem, let us start by writing down the Hamiltonian for the SQUID detector.
 Overall it is composed of three parts, $H_{\text{SQUID}} =H_{L}+H_{R}+V$ describing the left (right) conductor line $H_L$ ($H_R$) and the SQUID part connecting the two, $V$.
 Each of these subparts can be written as

 where we chose for convenience a discrete lattice representation of the conductor lines~\cite{Pozar_2012}, which are characterized by the capacitances $C_0$ and the inductances $L_0$.
 The charge and phase variables $q_j$ and $\varphi_j$ on the lattice nodes $j$ satisfy the commutation relations $[q_j,\varphi_{j'}]=i2e\delta_{jj'}$.
-The interaction with the circuit is included via the coupling prefactor in $V$ (which is chosen to have the units of an inverse inductance),
+The interaction with the circuit is included via the coupling prefactor in $V$ (which is chosen to have the units of an inverse inductance).
+When tuning the externally applied flux to half flux quantum, we get

-where $I$ is the current operator, as defined in Eq.~\eqref{eq:supercurrent_operator}, and $\Phi_{\text{ext}}$ is an additionally applied external flux ($\Phi_0$ being the flux quantum).
+where $I$ is the current operator, as defined in Eq.~\eqref{eq:supercurrent_operator}.
 The coupling constant $\lambda$ can be estimated from Amp\`ere's law (as already mentioned, see Ref.~\cite{Riwar_2021}).
 Note that for simplicity, we assume that the signals will have low amplitudes in $\varphi$, such that we may expand $V$ up to quadratic order, see Eq.~\eqref{eq:SQUID_hamiltonian_V}.
-Finally, we tune the externally applied magnetic field to half-flux, $\Phi_{\text{ext}}=\Phi_0/2$, as this will maximize the sensitivity of the SQUID with respect to the current $I$.
-Also, this makes the SQUID highly reflective; for $I=0$, the SQUID can be considered as a hard wall from the point of view of an incident wave, and only weakly transmittive for a finite $I$ since the local inductance of the SQUID is very high.
+Note that the tuning to half-flux makes the SQUID highly reflective; for $I=0$, the SQUID can be considered as a hard wall from the point of view of an incident wave, and only weakly transmittive for a finite $I$ since the local inductance of the SQUID is very high.